History of basketball: The first basketball game

 On December 21, 1891, Naismith published rules for a new game using five basic ideas and thirteen rules.
 That day, he asked his class to play a match in the Armory Street court: 9 versus 9, using a soccer ball and two peach baskets.
-Frank Mahan, one of his students, wasn't so happy.
+Frank Mahan, one of his students, was not so happy.
 He just said: "Harrumph.
 Another new game".
 Someone proposed to call it "Naismith Game", but he suggested "We have a ball and a basket: why don’t we call it basketball?"

 The eighteen players were John G. Thompson, Eugene S. Libby, Edwin P. Ruggles, William R. Chase, T. Duncan Patton, Frank Mahan, Finlay G. MacDonald, William H. Davis and Lyman Archibald, who defeated George Weller, Wilbert Carey, Ernest Hildner, Raymond Kaighn, Genzabaro Ishikawa, Benjamin S. French, Franklin Barnes, George Day and Henry Gelan 1–0.
 The goal was scored by Chase.
 There were other differences between Naismith's first idea and the game played today.
 The peach baskets were closed, and balls had to be retrieved manually, until a small hole was put in the bottom of the peach basket to poke the ball out using a stick.
 Only in 1906 were metal hoops, nets and backboards introduced.
 In 1894 the soccer ball was replaced by a ball Naismith contacted Spalding to make.

+Women in basketball

+Shortly after, Senda Berenson, instructor of physical culture at the nearby Smith College, went to Naismith to learn more about the game.
+Fascinated by the new sport and the values it could teach, she started to organize games with her pupils, following adjusted rules.
+The first official women's interinstitutional game was played just 11 months later, between the University of California and Miss Head's School.
+In 1899, a committee was established at the Conference of Physical Training in Springfield to draw up general rules for women's basketball.
+Thus, the sport quickly spread throughout America's schools, colleges and universities with uniform rules for both sexes.

 YMCA, U.S. Army spread development

 YMCA had a major role in spreading basketball throughout the United States, Canada, and the world.
 In 1893, Mel Rideout arranged the first European match in Paris, in Montmartre.
-At the same time, Bob Gailey went to Tientsin, China, Duncan Patton to India, Genzabaro Ishikawa to Japan, and C. Hareek to Persia.
+At the same time, Bob Gailey went to Tianjin, China, Duncan Patton to India, Genzabaro Ishikawa to Japan, and C. Hareek to Persia.

 The First World War broke out in 1914, and the U.S. Army started fighting in Europe in 1917.
 During World War I, the American Expeditionary Force took basketball wherever it went.
 Together with the troops, there were hundreds of physical education teachers who knew basketball.
 Naismith also spent two years with YMCA in France in that period.